marinade-finance/marinade-ts-sdk/README.md

 ```

 #### Prepare for Unstake from Marinade Native
-In order to merge stake accounts back into one and start the unstake process you must run the command from below and pay the fee (SOL needed to merge the accounts back).
+To initiate the process of unstaking, you'll need to merge your stake accounts back into a single account and pay the associated fee (in SOL).
+To do this, execute the following command:

 ```ts
 ...